 Even Costco are reportedly contemplating launching their own streaming service, which should convince sceptics that anyone who feasibly can will be looking to do the same in the near future.

 No, not at the moment.
 Netflix is way ahead of the field in terms of pretty much everything, but this is a prime opportunity for those playing catch up to diversify and level the playing field.
 Increased competition means that Netflix may no longer be the default streaming service of choice for films, documentaries and TV shows.

 One area in particular where the streaming giant has excelled is their Netflix Originals shows.
-Other streaming sites will also look to establish their own original content, which will ease the burden of bidding for well-known TV show and film rights.
+Other streaming sites will also look to establish their own original content.
+This will ease the burden of bidding for well-known TV show and film rights.

 The likely outcome of this is an all-out price war.
-Netflix offer monthly subscriptions ranging from £5.99 – £11.99 a month, and Amazon Prime offer a basic TV only subscription for £5.99 a month.
-With an influx of new players in the market, prices are bound to be cut by newcomers; whether the more established outfits respond with cheaper prices or a quality over quantity approach remains to be seen.
+Netflix offer monthly subscriptions ranging from £5.99 – £11.99 a month.
+Amazon Prime offer a basic TV only subscription for £5.99 a month.
+With an influx of new players in the market, prices are bound to be cut by newcomers.
+Whether the more established outfits respond with cheaper prices or a quality over quantity approach remains to be seen.